stv-emile/llvm-internals/cmake_craig_scott/Fundamentals/chp1-introduction.md

+# Introduction

 Problem:
-Creating build system for multiplatform applications drives to complexity.
+Creating build system for multi platform applications drives to complexity.

 Solution:
 Cmake make the process more manageble.